iamdangavin/craftcms-vimeo/README.md

 2. Then tell Composer to load the plugin:

-        composer require /vimeo-api
+        composer require iamdangavin/vimeo

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for vimeoAPI.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Vimeo API.

-## vimeoAPI Overview
+## Vimeo API Overview

 -Insert text here-

-## Configuring vimeoAPI
+## Configuring Vimeo API

 -Insert text here-

-## Using vimeoAPI
+## Using Vimeo API

 -Insert text here-

-## vimeoAPI Roadmap
+## Vimeo API Roadmap

 Some things to do, and ideas for potential features:

 * Release it

-Brought to you by [BIG Communications](https://bigcom.com)
+Brought to you by [Dan Gavin](https://iamdangavin.com)